wbreeze/wind_and_water/_posts/2021-03-25-Indemnification-clauses.md

 Both of the situations covered by these agreements have been historically mediated by courts of law in connection with individual cases.
-Courts grant damages to successful plaintifs and the costs of defense to successful defendants.
+Courts grant damages to successful plaintiffs and the costs of defense to successful defendants.
 Defending cases, however, including frivolous ones, is hard on BIG_CORP's bottom line.
 Instead, they put it on you, and